-After my lovely French Press / plunger Kenyan coffee and morning quiet time, I would take a walk on the beach by myself.
-It was also lovely to have staff I trusted, so my son could remain at the villa safely.
+After my lovely French Press/plunger Kenyan coffee and morning quiet time, I would take a walk on the beach by myself.
+It was also lovely to have a staff I trusted, so my son could remain at the villa safely.

-We were on the southern most tip of Lamu Island, with Kusini House backed by dunes and palm trees, and facing a small inlet that filled with seawater as the tide gently came in.
-It was past this inlet where I would walk to the point where it meets the Indian Ocean and then continue on for a kilometre or so, and look out across to mainland Kenya at the start of my walk.
+We were on the southernmost tip of Lamu Island, with Kusini House backed by dunes and palm trees, and facing a small inlet that filled with seawater as the tide gently came in.
+It was past this inlet where I would walk to the point where it meets the Indian Ocean and then continue on for a kilometer or so, and look out across to mainland Kenya at the start of my walk.

-It was here on these morning and sunset walks that I found some answers to a lot of questions I’d been asking myself.
+It was here on such morning and sunset walks that I found some answers to a lot of questions I’d been asking myself.
 I found that in the total peace I saw life’s purpose clearly one day.
-I realised what mattered to me, and the direction I wanted our life to take.
+I realized what mattered to me, and the direction I wanted our life to take.
 (More on that later).

 I’d return from my morning walk, usually after collecting amazing shells on the beach, to find Explorason happily playing surfing on the upstairs relaxation swing beds above one of the front suites near the pool.